Karoline888/info_threefold/src/decentralization/councils/grid_council.md

 * Each vote is a transaction prepared (sending 1 TFT from voting wallet to voting wallet) with the voting ID and voting hash (hash is a unique key guaranteeing the validity of the content of the voting request) as part of the transaction description.
 This makes sure that everyone with 100% certainty agrees on the voting request and signs the transaction.

 * Transactions can only happen if at least 6 of the 9 people sign.

-## Onboarding

-* Personal page on Alliance for conscious Internet (see Karoline for help)

-* Prepare voting request for your own onboarding request (become member of council)

-    * Example will be given by Kristof

-* A video on vimeo (threefold account) which talks <2min about why you want to be part of council and why you believe you are in line with the requirements to be a guardian.
-Also talk about where you believe you need to improve in line of the requirements.
-Make sure people can see your good intentions.